deBUGger404/multi-dimensional-image-modeling/README.md

 accuracy = binary_acc(y_pred,y)
 ```

-# Show Some :heart:, Give a :star: To This Repository!
+# Give a :star: To This Repository!